rezozero/starting-blocks/README.md

 A Router needs:

-- an options object in order to override default configuration
+- an options object in order to override default configuration with important parameters such as:
     - a `ClassFactory` object to link all `data-node-type` value to their *ES6* classes (you must import each class you’ll declare in your routes).
 You‘ll have to redefine a `ClassFactory` for each project you begin with *Starting Blocks*.
     - a `GraphicLoader` or extending class instance in order to trigger `show` or `hide` during AJAX requests.
     - a `Nav` or extending class instance to update your website navigation after AJAX requests.
     - a `TransitionFactory` object to link all `data-transition` value to their *ES6* classes.

 You can look at the `src/main.js` file to see an instantiation example with few parameters.